jerily/twebserver/readme.md

 # twebserver

-TCL Web Server (HTTPS) Extension
+TCL Web Server Extension

 ## Features

-* High performance web server (HTTPS) written in C and Tcl.
+* High performance web server (HTTP & HTTPS) written in C and Tcl.
 * It uses a highly efficient event-driven model with fixed number of threads to manage connections.
 * It can be easily extended.
 * It is a TCL loadable module.